devrafalko/webpack-karma-jasmine/readme.md

     exclude: [],
     //files/patterns to load in the browser
     files: [
-      {pattern: 'src/*.js', watched:true, served:false, included:false, nocache:false},
       {pattern: 'tests/*.js',watched:true,served:true,included:true}
-      /*parameters*/
+      /*parameters:
-          //watched: if autoWatch is true all files that have set watched to true will be watched for changes
+          watched: if autoWatch is true all files that have set watched to true will be watched for changes
-          //served: should the files be served by Karma's webserver?
+          served: should the files be served by Karma's webserver?
-          //included: should the files be included in the browser using <script> tag?
+          included: should the files be included in the browser using <script> tag?
-          //nocache: should the files be served from disk on each request by Karma's webserver?
+          nocache: should the files be served from disk on each request by Karma's webserver? */ /*assets:
-      /*assets*/
-          //{pattern: '*.html', watched:true, served:true, included:false}
+          {pattern: '*.html', watched:true, served:true, included:false}
-          //{pattern: 'images/*', watched:false, served:true, included:false}
+          {pattern: 'images/*', watched:false, served:true, included:false} */
     ],

     //executes the tests whenever one of watched files changes